Moggach/my-blog-site/src/posts/Metadata101.md

 Retailers need to know where they can legally buy and re-sell a product.

 1. If a publisher has UK and Commonwealth sales rights to a book then they should include the ISO country codes for these territories.
-2. Publishers can also explicitly state here they do not have the right to sell the book.
+2. Publishers can also explicitly state they do not have the right to sell the book.
 3. They can include conditions on their sale of the product for example a non-exclusive right would allow other publishers or distributors to have access to this market.
 4. There are conventional groupings of countries to make this process easier such as North American, Open Market, EU, UK and Commonwealth and World rights.